Sarah Stroup

 Course Description

-This course introduces students to a variety of approaches to conflict transformation (CT), including intercultural competence, mediation, restorative practices, and structured dialogue.
-CT skills enrich classroom learning and prepare students to be effective citizens in a polarized public square.
-To transform conflict, we must first understand the nature of conflict and then develop tools to build healthy relationships and communities – locally, nationally, and globally.
+This course introduces students to a variety of approaches to conflict transformation (CT), including mediation, restorative practices, intercultural communication, and structured dialogue.
+The course is organized around three questions: What is conflict, who am I in conflict, and what skills and dispositions can help transform conflict?
+These skills and dispositions are applicable across many levels, including interpersonal, organizational, community, and global conflicts.
 Students will learn about the drivers of conflict and then practice CT skills in the course.
-This course is part of a Middlebury-wide CT initiative, and this course is foundational for students who wish to pursue practicum or research opportunities in other CT programs.
-Students will meet once a week over the semester.
-(Half Credit) (Not open to students who have already taken INTD 1259)
+This course is a complement to INTD 228, which focuses on conflict analysis.
+While this course can be taken at any time, it can serve as a foundation for students who wish to pursue practicum or research opportunities in other CT programs.
+(Not open to students who have already taken INTD 1259)

 Terms Taught